cintric/ubermedia-sdk-android-demo/README.md

 ### Ad Units

-Inside the UMBannerView xml is an `ubermedia:ad_unit` attribute.
+Inside the CBBannerView xml is an `ubermedia:ad_unit` attribute.

 Test Ad Unit: `test_ad_placement_id` will return a test 320x50 banner.